suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 ## Object Groups {#groups}

 An Object MUST belong to a group.
-Groups are composition of objects and they carry the necessary dependecy information needed to process the objects in the group.
-Objects that carry information required to resolve dependecies are marked appropriately in their headers.
+Groups are composition of objects and the objects within the group carry the necessary dependecy information needed to process the objects in the group.
+Objects that carry information required to resolve dependencies are marked appropriately in their headers.
 In cases where such information MAY NOT be available, the first object in the group MUST have all the dependency information needed to